Hire employees in Spain. No entity needed.

 Employees who are breastfeeding a child under the age of nine months shall be entitled to one hour of absence from work at a time of their choice, which may be divided into two periods, one at the beginning and the other at the end of the workday.
-This leave may be taken by either the mother or the father if both are working and must be communicated to Deel in writing.
+This leave may be taken by either the mother or the father if both are working.

 Employees may replace this right by a half-hour reduction of their working day for the same purpose, or alternatively, at the employee's discretion, by a paid leave of 15 calendar days following maternity leave.

 Employees who have contributed to Social Security for at least 180 days in the previous 7 years before starting the leave are entitled to 16 weeks of paid paternity leave.
 Six weeks must be taken after the child's birth.
 The remaining days can be divided how the employee sees fit until the child is 1 year old.
 The employee will receive 100% of the salary during this period (up to 4.139,40 EUR), and Social Security will be responsible for this pay.

 In Spain, no law covers parental leave.
 However, employees may be entitled to maternity leave and paternity leave.

 Employees are entitled to paid sick leave for up to 365 days if they have contributed to Social Security for 180 days in the last 5 years.
 Employees have the option to extend sick leave an additional 180 days.
 If the employee has not contributed to Social Security for 180 days in the last 5 years, the employee may be on medical leave without being paid.